Discover your next step so you can start walking towards your goal.

 OK, so, what do you do?

-- Take your big project and break it down into action steps.
+- Take your big, overwhelming creative project and break it down into action steps.
 (Easier said than done, I know.
 Help follows.)

 - Put the steps into your system (the same one you created last time with the Brain Download exercise).